x64abu/iran-proxy-rules/README.md

 -   `ir`: handpicked `.ir` domains, use as `direct`.
 -   `other`: non `.ir` domains, use as `direct`.
 -   `tld-ir`: all `.ir` domains, use as `direct`.

-## Files

-You can always find the latest version of these files in the [release page][link-release].
-You can click on app name to see the usage instructions.
-Also, for each file there is a `.sha256` file that contains sha256 hash of that file.

 ## Sources & Acknowledgements